MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-manage-access-tokens.md

 You can do so by including the bearer token's access_token value in the HTTP request body as 'Authorization: Bearer {access_token_value}'.

-When the API call is sent with the token, R Server attempts to validate that the user is successfully authenticated and that the token itself is not expired.
+When the API call is sent with the token, Machine Learning Server attempts to validate that the user is successfully authenticated and that the token itself is not expired.
 +  If an authenticated user has a bearer token's access_token or refresh_token that is expired, then a '401 - Unauthorized (invalid or expired refresh token)' error is returned.

 + If the user is not successfully authenticated, a '401 - Unauthorized (invalid credentials)' error is returned.